decyphir/breach/README.md

 ## Install
 - Setup a C/C++ compiler using mex -setup
+- add path to Breach folder
 - Run InstallBreach
+- (Optional) save path

+## For subsequent use:
-- Add/save path to Breach folder
+- add path to Breach folder (if not previously saved)
-- Run InitBreach
+- run InitBreach

 ## Getting Started

 Type 'BrDemo.' and Tab to get a list of available demo scripts.

-Corresponding documentation can be found in
+Corresponding documentation can be found online at https://decyphir.github.io.

-Doc/pdf
-Doc/html

-Also consult Examples/README for some details about available examples (not all working/up-to-date).
+Also consult Examples/README for some details about available examples.

 ## Contact/Support

 Contact alex at decyphir dot com to report bugs, for help, complaints, support, etc.